James Male

-James Male (c.
-1896 – January 15, 1947) was an American lawyer and politician from New York.
+James Male (December 13, 1895 – January 15, 1947) was an American politician, lawyer, and judge.
+A Democrat, he served three terms in the New York State Assembly.

-Life
+Early life

-Male was born in around 1896 in New York City, New York.
-He attended Townsend Harris High School, the City College of New York, and Fordham University, graduating from the latter school with an LL.B.
-He then began an active law practice in New York City.
+Male was born on December 13, 1895, in New York City, the son of Fannie Male and Max Male.
+He graduated from Townsend Harris High School.
+He then graduated from City College of New York and Fordham University, earning an LL.B. from the latter.

+Career

+Male began his active law practice in New York City.
 In 1921, Male was elected to the New York State Assembly as a Democrat, representing the New York County 19th District.
 He served in the Assembly in 1922, 1923, and 1924.
 He lost the 1924 re-election to Republican Abraham Grenthal.

-He then worked as assistant district attorney and assistant corporation counsel.
-He later moved to Pelham Manor, where he worked in the real estate business and served as Town Justice in 1936.
+Male then worked as assistant district attorney for New York County and assistant corporation counsel for New York City.
+He later moved to Pelham Manor, where he worked in the real estate business and served as town justice in 1936.
+He continued his private law practice in New York City, moving it to Pelham in 1939.

+Male was a member of the New York County Lawyers Association.

+Personal life

+In 1921, Male married Dorothy Marton of New York City.
+They had three children: Morton, Herbert, and Selma.

 Male was a member of the Improved Order of Red Men.
+He belonged to the Free Synagogue in Mount Vernon, New York.

-Male died while vacationing in Havana, Cuba on January 15, 1947.
-He was buried in Ferncliff Cemetery.
+Male died on January 15, 1947, from a myocardial infraction, while vacationing in Havana, Cuba.
+He was buried in Ferncliff Cemetery, in Westchester County, New York.